Mbosse97/Muse-performer-booking-webapp/README.md

 To dowloand the and run this webapp, take the follwing steps
 - Run npm i within the terminal to download all relevant packages
+- if // require('dotenv').config(); line on /server/serv.js is commented out, uncomment it before proceeding
 - Run npm start to start both node server and client server

 ---